Signs of Cavities

 The decay caused due to the cavity can leave a really bad taste in your mouth.

 If your teeth are healthy, then they will most likely have a layer of enamel that is clear.
 Whereas, if you spot chalky spots on your teeth then it’s a clear sign that your enamel is lacking calcium which is because of cavity formation in your mouth.
+Your dentist may show you this spotting on an intraoral camera.

 Bleeding during Brushing